From Recovery to Resiliency: Part 1 - Campus Recreation Responds to COVID-19

 With anticipated drops in enrollment and dips into financial reserves imminent, campus recreation leaders are realizing the need to hone their business acumen when it comes to operational structures.
 Identifying new revenue generating sources, exploring third-party partnerships with fitness boutiques like F45 and Orange Theory, monetizing virtual classes through memberships with alumni and the local community, and pursuing private donors for endowments are just a few of the initiatives discussed to combat the effects of COVID-19 and stay profitable into the future.

 Being able to dynamically transform from in-person to digital delivery of programs will be essential spatially and operationally.
 Similar to the concept of the maker space, we discussed the idea of a production studio prototype where students and staff could drop-in and easily produce content with the right infrastructure in place—and could even be rented out to other departments on campus or the community for revenue generation.

 As we plan for the future, recreation space will need to be adaptable to change and more resilient, enabling campus recreation to endure and quickly recover from acute shocks and economic or environmental stressors.

-Stay tuned for the next post of this series entitled, "Future-Proofing Campus Recreation & Wellness."
+Stay tuned for the next post of this series entitled, "Integrating Fitness and Wellness on Campus."